Genesis Health System

 Genesis Health System is a non-profit health system based in Davenport, Iowa.

-The system provides health services to multiple communities in Eastern Iowa and Western Illinois 6 different hospitals.
+The system provides health services to multiple communities in Eastern Iowa and Western Illinois which includes 6 different hospitals.
 Genesis is the largest employer in Scott County, Iowa and the third largest in the Quad City area with 5,200 employees.

-Its President and CEO is Doug Cropper.
+In March 2023, MercyOne acquired the Iowa-based healthcare system.

 History

 Genesis originally consisted of two hospitals that joined on May 24, 1994, to form the system.
 The two founding hospitals were Mercy Hospital and St. Luke's Hospital, both in Davenport, Iowa.
 The former was founded by the Sisters of Mercy in response to an influenza outbreak in the area in 1869.

-Today, Genesis operates a total of five hospitals and manages Jackson County Regional Health Center in Maquoketa, IA.
+Today, Genesis operates a total of five hospitals and manages Jackson County Regional Health Center in Maquoketa, Iowa.
+Doug Cropper served as President and CEO of Genesis from 2008 to 2023.
+In 2023, Cropper retired to serve as a Mission President for The Church of Jesus Christ of Latter-day Saints in Frankfurt, Germany.
+In March 2023, Dr. Kurt Andersen was selected as Cropper's successor and was appointed President of Genesis.

 Mercy Hospital

 Established by Mother Mary Borromeo Johnson and the Sisters of Mercy, Mercy Hospital received its first patient on December 7, 1869.
 In 1872, St. Elizabeth's Hospital for the Mentally ill was opened adjacent to Mercy Hospital.

 Because of the 1918 flu pandemic, Mercy Hospital was forced to open an extension in Turner Hall in order to accommodate the patients.
 In 1924, Mercy Hospital was one of the first hospitals accredited by the American College of Surgeons.

 In 1932, a new wing was opened and in 1954, a new facility replaced the original building.
 The idea to merge Mercy Hospital and St. Luke's was introduced in 1973 and initially rejected.

 Another new Mercy Hospital was constructed 1978, with the construction of medical office buildings following just two years later in 1980.
 In order to fit the needs of a growing patient population, Mercy Hospital announced plans to expand again in 1987.

 In 1993, the boards of St. Luke's and Mercy Hospital agreed to merge.
 The merger was completed in 1994.